-The Mastercard® Black Card™ has a variable interest rate of 17.24% Variable.
-There is 0 percent APR on balance transfers for 15 months but there is a fee of $5 or 3%, whichever is greater.
-The APR for cash advances is 27.49% plus a fee of $10 or 5%.
-Again, whichever is greater.
-There is no fee for foreign transactions.
+The Mastercard® Black Card™ has a variable interest rate of 14.99% Variable.
+There is intro 0% APR on balance transfers for 15 billing cycles (and then 14.99% Variable), but there is a fee of either $5 or 3% of the amount of each transfer, whichever is greater.

 A rewards program that is straightforward and offers options for redemption is always a welcomed feature for cardholders as well.
 The 1:1 points to dollars spent ratio isn't spectacular but there are no limitations on qualifying purchases.
 If you use your card, the points will add up.
 When you choose to redeem your points, you have the option of redeeming for air travel vouchers, worth 2%, or cash back as a statement credit, worth 1.5%.
 That means 75,000 miles are good for $1,500 in travel, or $1,125 as a statement credit.

-The $495 annual fee and $195 fee for additional cards are substantial.
-If you aren't sure you'll be doing a great deal of traveling and won't be able to take full advantage of the benefits offered, it might not be worth the expense.
+As we briefly mentioned above, the $495 annual fee and $195 fee for additional cards are substantial.
+If you aren't sure you'll be doing a great deal of traveling and won't be able to take full advantage of the benefits offered with the Mastercard® Black Card™, it might not be worth the expense.

-While the annual fees are similar ($495 versus $450), there are notable differences between these cards.
+While the annual fees are similar ($495 versus $550 for Reserve®), there are notable differences between these cards.